 9:00am – Terracotta Army

 It would be a crime to write a Xian itinerary and not include a visit to the Terracotta Army, so start your day nice and early to be able to devote as much time as you need here.
-You can get to the Warriors by going to the central Xi’an railway station and catching the 306 bus which is left about 200 meters from the exit of the station.
+You can get to the Warriors by going to the central Xi’an railway station and catching the 306 bus which you’ll find left about 200 meters from the exit of the station.

 This is by far the cheapest and I think easiest way to get there as a taxi is going to cost you 10x more.
 The bus leaves every 10 minutes so you are not going to have to wait long.
 The journey takes around an hour but is well worth it when you reach your destination.
 Public transport is so cheap in China that you can’t really avoid it!